felias-fogg/dw-link/docs/manual.md

 ### 5.4 Example session with avr-gdb

-Open a terminal window, and change into the directory where the Arduino IDE/CLI has copied the ELF file to.
-After that, we start the debugging session by connecting the hardware debugger to the host computer and start avr-gdb.
-All the lines starting with either the **>** or the **(gdb)** prompt contain user input and everything after # is a comment. **\<serial port\>** is the serial port you use to communicate with the hardware debugger.
+Open now a terminal window, and change into the directory where the Arduino IDE/CLI has copied the ELF file to.
+Assuming that you have connected the hardware debugger to the target board and to the host computer, we can start a debugging session.

+All the lines starting with either the **>** or the **(gdb)** prompt contain user input and everything after # is a comment. **\<serial port\>** is the serial port you use to communicate with the hardware debugger and **\<bps\>** is the baud rate, i.e., 115200, provided you have not changed the compile-time constant `HOSTBPS`.

 ```
-> avr-gdb -b 115200 varblink.ino.elf
+> avr-gdb -b <bps> varblink.ino.elf
 GNU gdb (GDB) 10.1
 Copyright (C) 2020 Free Software Foundation, Inc.
 ...